gvengel/exim_exporter/README.md

 | deferred   | ==        |
 | completed  | Completed |

-### exim_panic_total and exim_reject_total
+### exim_reject_total and exim_panic_total

-These stats are calculated by tailing the paniclog and rejectlog, returning counter for the number of lines in each.
+These stats are calculated by tailing the rejectlog and paniclog, returning counter for the number of lines in each.

 ### exim_processes